COVID-19 supplier information

 Should you need to attend meetings outside of your usual place of work, have conferences, events or rail or air travel booked through Balfour Beatty

-- Meetings away from your usual place of work –physical meetings or visits should be avoided.
+- Meetings away from your usual place of work – physical meetings or visits must be avoided.
 They should only be held in exceptional circumstances and subject to line manager approval.
-All meetings should instead be undertaken remotely via Skype/ MS Teams or teleconference in order to reduce travel and the risk of spreading the virus
+All meetings should instead be undertaken remotely via Teams or video conference in order to reduce travel and the risk of spreading the virus